QuantumBA/tcomb-form-native-builder-components/README.md

   - **formGroup**: style of the wrapper container
   - **helpBlock**: style of the help info label
   - **errorBlock**: style of the error info label
-- **title**: file selector button label.
-If a file is selected, its name will be appended
 - **type**: `mime` type of the files that can be selected.
 Default: all files

 ### Image